Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Wavelet decomposition of integrated variance

+The Proof of the energy decomposition can be found in \cite{PercivalMofjeld1997}.
+It is central to derivation of wavelet-based estimators of integrated variance.
 It is worth noting that the squared norm $\|.\|$ is similar to the realized measure discussed in the preceding sections.
-For example, in the case of the realized variance estimator (RV) the energy decomposition can reveal the contributions of particular scales to the overall energy, hence we can see what form this realized measure takes.
+For example, in the case of the realized variance estimator (RV) the variance decomposition can reveal the contributions of particular scales to the overall energy, hence we can see what form this realized measure takes.
+This will be introduced in the next paragraphs.

-For simplicity in notation let us define a vector $\mathbf{\widetilde{\mathcal{W}}}$ that consists of $J^m+1$ and $N-$dimensional subvectors, where the first $J^m$ subvectors are the MODWT wavelet coefficients at levels $j=1,...,N$ and the last subvector consists of the MODWT scaling coefficients at level $J^m$:
+For simplicity in notation let us define a vector $\mathbf{\mathcal{W}}$ that consists of $J^m+1$ and $N-$dimensional subvectors, where the first $J^m$ subvectors are the MODWT wavelet coefficients at levels $j=1,...,J^m$ and the last subvector consists of the MODWT scaling coefficients at level $J^m$:

-i.e., for Equation \ref{energydec} the following holds:
+i.e., for Equation (\ref{energydec}) the following holds: